olympus-robotics/hephaestus/README.md

     * Parallelism and multi/threading.
     * Containers and basic algorithm.

-Eolo provides functionalities that cover the following domains:
+Hephaestus provides functionalities that cover the following domains:
 * Inter Process Comunication (IPC).
 * Data serialization for IPC and storage.
 * Multi-threading, e.g. thread pools and parallelism primitive.